Charred Eggplant Dip

 Place the Serrano pepper and eggplants directly on the charcoal.
 Cook the pepper for about 2 minutes per side, until charred all over.
 Cook the eggplant for about 10 minutes per side, until completely blackened and eggplants are soft.
 Remove the vegetables from the coals and set aside to cool.

-In a large saucepan over medium heat, add the olive oil, garlic, onion and Moroccan Moon seasoning.
+In a large saucepan over medium heat, add the olive oil, garlic, onion and Grill Magic seasoning.
 Cook for 2 minutes.

 Chop the Serrano pepper and add it to the pan.
 Peel the eggplants, coarsely chop and then add to the pan.
 Sprinkle in a pinch of cinnamon and cardamom and half the cilantro (reserve the rest for garnish).
 Cook for a couple minutes and then stir in the tomato puree and lime juice.
 Bring to a simmer and cook for 10 to 12 minutes, until thickened and liquid has evaporated.
 You can serve it as a warm appetizer, at room temperature or as a chilled dip.
 When ready to serve, garnish with parsley, reserved cilantro and a drizzle of olive oil.
 Serve with toasted flatbread.